Dominic Bruce: Escaping after August 1943

-By 1944 escaping was becoming tougher and more risky.
-Walter Morison explained that by August 1943 most of the loopholes to escape in the castle had been exploited; making escaping even harder.
-By spring 1944 escaping got more risky.
+By 1944, escaping was becoming tougher and riskier.
+Walter Morison explained that by August 1943, most of the loopholes to escape in the castle had been exploited; making escaping even harder.
+By spring 1944, escaping got riskier.
 Contrary to the Geneva convention, the use of force had been debated inside the German mess for years.
 Oberstleutnant Prawitt, the Kommandant, and Staff Paymaster Heinze were keen on using it on repeat offenders, such as Bruce.
 So was Major Amthor, the new second in command, who had joined the mess in May 1943.
 Amthor was a young keen Nazi and had constantly tried to argue for the use of rough measures.
 Amthor and Prawitt were so hated by the prisoners that whenever they entered the courtyard, they were whistled and howled at.
 Püpke was not a Nazi and was even given a courteous reception during Appell in the summer of 1944.
 In late March 1944, Hitler had disregarded the Geneva Convention with regards to POWs.
 The punishment for escape now carried a risk of execution.
 Bruce made two further escape attempts in 1944: on 19 April and on 16 June.

 On his 19 April escape, he cut through bars on the north side of the castle and reached the wire fence before being detected.
 After Bruce was seen by the sentries, he was fired at by rifles and machine guns.
 Knowing he did not stand a chance, Bruce surrendered.
 When surrendering, Bruce, to the amusement of the German guards, instead of yelling, "Ich gebe auf" ("I give up"), in a faux pas yelled, "Ich ueber gebe mich" ("I feel sick.").